kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

       Exercise1_progress2

 #.
-Stop the movie and press ``Ctrl+T`` to see the phase curve at those problematic regions (e.g. near the prefontal cortex [113 195 65]).
+Stop the movie and press ``Ctrl+T`` to see the phase accumulation at those problematic regions (e.g. near the prefontal cortex [113 195 65]).
 Can you identify the cause of the problem?

    .. toctree::
       :maxdepth: 1